Alegria28/Auto-Subtitles-Generator/README.md

 When you start the application, a window will open for you to select the video file.
 Once selected, the application will display the video and the options to configure the subtitles.

-Use the interface to adjust subtitle options such as font, size, color, position, and the AI model.
+Use the interface to adjust subtitle options.
+You will see a live preview of your changes.
+To set a custom position, simply click on the video.

 ### 3. Generate the Video